 This course builds upon the acute/critical care management of the adult-gerontology patient presenting with acute and chronic conditions in the N637 Acute Care I course.
-Principles of trauma stabilization and management, and the management of optimal perfusion, ventilation, electrolyte, and hemodynamic balance will be stressed as the student operates within the acute health care team.
-The student will incorporate patient and family psychosocial needs and develop optimal interprofessional team behaviors.
-During this course, the student will identify an evidence-based protocol of interest and perform a critique exercise.
+Principles of trauma stabilization and management, as well as the management of optimal perfusion, ventilation, electrolyte and hemodynamic balance will be stressed as the student operates within the acute health care team.
+The student will incorporate patient and family psychosocial needs as well as develop optimal inter-professional team behaviors.
+During this course the student will identify an evidence-based protocol of interest and perform a critique exercise.
 Prerequisite: N637.